fogbow/fogbowcloud.org/content/pages/generalarch.md

 # General architecture

-The architecture of a fogbow federation of private clouds is based on two main components: the membership manager, called the Fogbow Rendezvous (FR) and the allocation manager, called the Fogbow Manager (FM).
+The architecture of a fogbow federation of private clouds is based on two main components: the membership manager, called the <B>Fogbow Rendezvous</B> (FR) and the allocation manager, called the <B>Fogbow Manager</B> (FM).
 The federation of a private cloud requires the deployment of one instance of the FM component for each private cloud that is to be federated.
 This component may be configured to interact either with a FR that runs at its local site, or with one that runs at a remote site.

 <center>![General architecture]({filename}/images/general.png)</center>